 On the Cape Verde islands Darwin collected everything he could find, particularly the sea animals he saw in the rock pools.
 On January 28 and January 30 he writes of collecting specimens of octopus, two of which are in this jar, preserved in alcohol.
 In his first letter to Henslow since starting the voyage, Darwin wrote:

 “I took several specimens of an Octopus, which possessed a most marvellous power of changing its colours; equaling any chamaelion, & evidently accommodating the changes to the colour of the ground which it passed over. – yellowish green, dark brown & red were the prevailing colours: this fact appears to be new, as far as I can find out.”

 Darwin thought he had made an observation new to science, and was very excited by it.
-Henslow, his mentor back in Cambridge, knew more the the natural world, and gently wrote in reply:
+Henslow, his mentor back in Cambridge, knew more about the natural world, and gently wrote in reply:

 “I myself caught an Octopus at Weymouth this summer & observed the change of color whenever I opened the tin box in which I put it, but not in such great perfection as you seem to have done – The fact is not new, but any fresh observations will be highly important.”

 It just goes to show that even Darwin had to learn.
 He had to make observations, make mistakes, and use them to build his understanding of the world around him – an understanding important in the development of his ideas of natural selection that resonate in biology to this day.